ChenXiaolong2020/Econote/index.md

 Hi, I am a bachelor of economics.
 I will push something about the economics in this page in the days to come, including my study records, study materials and something I want to discuss with you.
 I wish we will have a good experience.

 About the "Econote"
 It is a word which be created by myself, it is a combination of Eco and note.
-Eco, of courese, is economics prefix, note means random record
+Eco, of course, is economics prefix, note means random record.

+### Personal imformation
+Name: ChenXiaolong
+Degree: Bachelor
+School: North China Institute Of Aerospace Engineering Department：School of Economics and Management Profession：Economics

-### Markdown
+### Page Context

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for